Best holiday rental deals in London

 Recommended holiday lettings in London

-Rent a holiday apartment, home or cottage in London: from £17 per night
+Rent a holiday home, apartment or cottage in London from just £24 per night

 Best holiday homes with a patio or terrace

 Price and Availability Index in London

 The graph shows the average rental prices for the next twelve months in London.
 Holiday letting prices are the highest in April (13/04 - 20/04).
 In January (25/01 - 01/02), prices will hit an average low of £123 per night.